-Detected Points Screening

-The screening procedure is established to assure that no false corners are present.
-All the corners are sorted in a particular order which helps in finding the length and slope of each side of the rectangles in the image.
-Even though the detected regions are not perfect rectangles in the image, the width and height of the rectangles have similar lengths and slopes.
+Detected Points Screening: The screening procedure is established to assure that no false corners are present.
+All the corners are sorted in a particular order as shown in Fig. 9, which helps in finding the length and slope of each side of the rectangles in the image.
+Even though they are not perfect rectangles in the image, width 1, 2, 3, and 4 have similar lengths and slopes.
+The height 1, 2, 3, and 4 also have similar lengths and slopes.
 A $\pm 10\%$ tolerance level is set for the lengths and a $\pm 5\%$ tolerance level is set for the slopes.